You are hereHome ›

 Annual Urban Forest Reports

-Despite this positive trend in staffing and funding levels, resources to manage the urban forest remain inadequate.
 As in all previous Annual Urban Forest Reports, departments and agencies continue to identify funding and staffing constraints as their greatest limitations.
+A key priority for the City must be securing resources to address these ongoing programmatic deficiencies.

 Please see the links below for earlier reports: